Study: An increasing number of men playing dead to avoid “What are we” conversation - The Beaverton

 “Sometimes the timing doesn’t work out and you don’t have the opportunity to just ,” states Diesel Edwards, a self-proclaimed “sapiosexual” in his bio.
 “Having expectations from a partner destroys all intimacy.
 Let’s just play this week by ear.”

-The report urges those looking to label their romantic relationships to watch out for the warning signs that their partner would play if provoked including: making “I love you” statements” only during sex, frequent reminders this is “fun” and refusing to post any pictures together or mention you by name on social media.
+The report urges those looking to label their romantic relationships to watch out for the warning signs that their partner would if provoked including: making “I love you” statements” only during sex, frequent reminders this is “fun” and refusing to post any pictures together or mention you by name on social media.

 At press time the authors of the study said they can definitely fix the men affected by this phenomenon, they just need more time.